moby/moby/man/docker-volume-inspect.1.md

 **docker volume inspect**
 [**-f**|**--format**[=**]]

-[OPTIONS] [VOLUME NAME]
+[OPTIONS] VOLUME [VOLUME...]

 # DESCRIPTION

-Returns information about a volume.
+Returns information about one or more volumes.
 By default, this command renders all results in a JSON array.
 You can specify an alternate format to execute a given template is executed for each result.
 Go's http://golang.org/pkg/text/template/ package describes all the details of the